MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/deploying-linux-based-builds.md

 PlayFab Multiplayer Servers can deploy Linux-based game servers.
 While Windows managed container configuration are a simple and default choice for many game developers, Linux servers are deployed on virtual machines running Ubuntu and enjoy a cheaper hourly rate.

 Linux-based multiplayer server builds are deployed and managed very similarly to Windows builds.
 But there are a few important differences between PlayFab's Windows and Linux options:
-1. Linux multiplayer servers integrate with the same Game Server SDK, but currently we do not have a mock agent for local debugging as we do for Windows.
+1. Linux multiplayer servers integrate with the same Game Server SDK, [you can use LocalMultiplayerAgent to test this integration](https://github.com/PlayFab/MpsAgent/blob/main/lcow.md).
 2. Linux servers are uploaded as containers which PlayFab deploys without modification, unlike Windows servers which are uploaded as zip files and deployed using a PlayFab managed container image.
 You can still upload zip/tar/tar.gz files and associate them with server builds if you do not want to bundle everything in to a container.